 What are cream cheese wontons made of?

-Cream cheese wontons are made with four easy-to-find ingredients.
+Cream cheese wontons are made with easy-to-find ingredients.

 They are made of wonton wrappers, which you would normally get in the refrigerated section of your local produce department in the grocery store.
-Cream cheese is sweetened with granulated sugar.
+Cream cheese is sweetened with granulated sugar and flavored with onion.
 You also need vegetable oil to fry them in.

 Here is what you need from the store to make them.

-• Cream Cheese and Sugar – The filling is made with cream cheese and a touch of sugar.
+- Cream Cheese, Sugar, and White Onon – The filling is made with cream cheese, a touch of sugar, and a little onion.

-• Egg – You will need a simple egg wash to seal the wontons together.
+- Egg and Water – You will need a simple egg wash to seal the wontons together.

 Want to make these a bit differently?